Elite-Modding-Team/ThaumicTweaker/README.md

 - Fixed Golems voiding held items when interacting with Use Seals with "Can use empty hand" enabled
 - Fixed Pech trading GUI hovered item tooltip issue (made glowing items turn black)
 - Fixed Primal Crusher re-equipping when repairing
+- Fixed Primordial Pearl item movement and spawn location if dropped by bosses
 - Fixed Research Table shift-click interaction for Paper and Scribing Tools
 - Fixed Thaumatorium causing a crash when interacting with some item insertion/extraction methods
 - Fixed Thaumometer displaying particles when stored in first hotbar slot